-Maternities (1 or more live births)
+Maternities (one or more live births)

 Conception is assumed to occur 14 days (2 weeks) after the start of the last menstrual period and the time between the last menstrual period and birth is assumed as 40 weeks (referred to as gestational age).
-Therefore the length of pregnancy from conception to birth is assumed to be 38 weeks (40 weeks minus 2 weeks) for all maternities with 1 or more live births.
+Therefore the length of pregnancy from conception to birth is assumed to be 38 weeks (40 weeks minus 2 weeks) for all maternities with one or more live births.

 Maternities (all stillbirths)